18F/handbook/docs/03-policies/benefits-and-holidays.md

 ## Parental Leave

-Welcoming a new baby is an amazing time for a family and we want to support employees during this time to take the time to bond with their new child (by birth or adoption) and acclimate to the new life ahead.
+Welcoming a new child is an amazing time for a family and we want to support employees during this time to take the time to bond with their new child (by birth or adoption) and acclimate to the new life ahead.
 Our policy is that expectant parents can take twelve weeks of leave fully paid after 9 months of employment.
 If an employee has been at the company for less than 9 months or if for any reason the expectant parent needs additional leave, we will review requests on a case-by-case basis.
+All Parental Leave described in this Policy shall be available for a 12-month period following the birth or adoption of a child.

 ## Medical Insurance